goncalo-oliveira/channels/README.md

 ## Parcel Protocol

 If you intend to use [Parcel Protocol](https://github.com/goncalo-oliveira/parcel-spec) for communication, you have available an extension library.
-You can read more about it [here](src/parcel-channels-protocol/README.md).
+You can learn more about it [here](https://github.com/goncalo-oliveira/channels-parcel).